lastlink/docs-1/1-getting-started/5-your-database.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-##### Setup the relationship
-Can be done within Directus or using the following query:
+*Setup the relationship* – can be done within Directus or using the following query:

 ```SQL
 INSERT INTO `directus_columns`